 OUR MISSION AND HISTORY

 Electric Literature is a nonprofit digital publisher with the mission to make literature more exciting, relevant, and inclusive.
-Electric Lit is committed investing in artists who lack creative support in order to cultivate a vibrant community that reflects myriad voices.
+Electric Lit is committed to investing in artists who lack creative support in order to cultivate a vibrant community that reflects myriad voices.

 Work published by Electric Literature and its literary magazines has been recognized by Best American Short Stories, Essays, Poetry, and Comics, the Pushcart Prize, Best Canadian Short Stories, The Best of the Small Presses, and the O. Henry Prize.
 Electric Lit won the Whiting Literary Magazine Prize in 2022, and in 2023, became the first online magazine to have three stories featured in a single edition of Best American Short Stories.
-A complete of awards given to work publish by Electric Literature can be found at electricliterature.com/awards.
+A complete list of awards given to work published by Electric Literature can be found at electricliterature.com/awards.

 As a nonprofit, Electric Lit relies on contributions from readers to survive.
 To support EL’s work and mission, please consider becoming a member or making a one-time contribution.
-All gifts are tax-deductible.
+All gifts are tax deductible.

 Electric Literature monetizes some of the book links on its site.
 If you click on a link and make a purchase, EL may receive a commission, which goes toward paying writers.
 These commissions do not influence which books EL features or how the editors choose to cover them.